Hire a Digital Marketer or a Digital Agency?

 Here are a few questions I recommend business owners ask themselves before choosing:

-• What is my budget?
-Under $5,000/month often leans toward hiring a marketer.
+• What is my monthly budget?
+Under $5,000 typically aligns with hiring a marketer.

-• How fast am I looking to scale?
-Faster growth often requires agency resources.
+• How quickly do I need to scale?
+Rapid growth often requires agency resources.

 Final Thoughts from My Experience